 Before commencing any work, always check if your city requires a permit for foundation repair.
 If you’re hiring a reputable contractor, they should be able to respond to this question.
 In the event a permit is required, the contractor should be the one to get the permit for you.
-Take note that a majority of Texas cities such as Dallas, Irving, Plano, Arlington and Fort Worth, require a permit for foundation repair.
+Take note that a majority of Texas cities such as Dallas, Irving, Plano, Arlington, and Fort Worth, require a permit for foundation repair.

 Without a permit, city authorities can step in and stop your project at any time.
 You can also be fined for failure to acquire a permit.
-The fines levied for non-compliance of a residential foundation repair can be as much as $500, they unnecessarily delay your project.
+The fines levied for non-compliance with a residential foundation repair can be as much as $500, and they unnecessarily delay your project.
 In most cases, the fines are usually less than $60.
-It is inconveniencing for a foundation repair company to commence your 2-3 day project, only for it to be stopped halfway by a city inspector.
+It is inconvenient for a foundation repair company to commence your 2-3 day project, only for it to be stopped halfway by a city inspector.
 A competent foundation repair contractor will maintain a list of which cities require permits.

 When you fail to obtain a foundation repair permit prior to commencing work, your project is delayed for several days.
 You could wait for up to a week for city authorities to issue the permit.
 In some cases, the matter could drag on for a longer period of time, such as in a historical district or floodplain.